Female Genital Mutilation (FGM)

 What’s the evidence?

 A final evaluation of the Tackling FGM Initiative was published in July 2016.
-This highlights the key findings from the six-year long initiative and make a number of recommendations to government, statutory agencies and community organisations, about what needs to be done to tackle the issue and increase prevention in the UK.
+This highlights the key findings from the six-year long initiative and makes a number of recommendations to government, statutory agencies and community organisations, about what needs to be done to tackle the issue and increase prevention in the UK.
 An interim evaluation was published in 2013.

 The impact of the funded groups was evaluated using a Participatory Ethnographic Evaluation Research (PEER) approach, which provides insights into sensitive issues people are reluctant to discuss openly.
 PEER provides rich narrative data about the ways in which people conceptualise and talk about FGM in their daily lives.
 It does not provide prevalence (quantitative) data on how many cases of FGM there are, or how many women/girls are at risk.
 However, PEER does provide insights into what is affecting peoples’ decision making, and community-based views on interventions to address FGM.